You must give at least 2 months notice before applying for a zoo licence.

 Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is allowed by the local authority.

-An application/renewal for a zoo licence costs £550 (with additional veterinary report costs at the expense of the applicant) and can be paid online using the above link.
-Licences once issued are valid for 5 years and must be renewed no later than six months before the expiry date.
+An application/renewal for a zoo licence costs £1622 (with additional veterinary report costs at the expense of the applicant) and can be paid online using the above link.
+New licences once issued are valid for 4 years and renewal licences are valid for 6 years.
+Licences must be renewed no later than six months before the expiry date.

 At least two months before making an application for a licence, the applicant must give notice in writing (including by electronic means) to the local authority of their intention to make the application.
 The notice must identify: